8 considerations to ensure a successful Azure migration

 Securing your cloud is a vast enough topic that it would be unjust to try and cover it under this one heading, but one key area often overlooked is watching the network – both for internal and external traffic.
 At a minimum, you should really be using Deep Packet Inspection and UTM firewall appliances, of which there are numerous in the Azure marketplace.

-As with any platform migration, it’s all about the planning.
+As with any platform migration, it’s all about planning.
 The more you plan and prepare the smoother your migration will be and the lesser your costs.
-If you’re looking for a highly experienced consulting firm to ensure your migration to Azure is successful, get in contact with us and one of our senior Azure consultants will be able to help you with your move into the cloud.
+If you’re looking for a highly experienced consulting firm to ensure your Azure migration is successful, get in contact with us and one of our senior Azure consultants will be able to help you with your move into the cloud.

 Join 1,000+ Business and IT leaders who receive the latest digital transformation and security news each month, alongside exclusive resources and event invites